-Physics Energy, electricity, particles model of
+Physics Energy, electricity, particles, atomic

-matter, atomic structure and radioactivity, forces, waves, electromagnetism, and space.
+structure and radioactivity, forces, waves, electromagnetism, and space.

-Students will learn about a variety of practical apparatus and techniques by studying required practical activities.
+During the course students will learn about a variety of practical apparatus and techniques by studying required practical activities.

-At the end of the courses, students will sit a total of six exam papers, two for each science discipline.
+At the end of the course, students will sit a total of six exam papers, two for each science discipline.
 The questions will require a mixture of simple recall, longer responses applying scientific knowledge, and demonstration of knowledge and understanding of mathematical and scientific skills.